 Some Christian traditions do take this approach.
 In Germany, for example, the day is called Karfreitag, or “Sorrowful Friday.”

-Few theories were suggested about why Good Friday is called Good Friday.
+A few theories were suggested about why Good Friday is called Good Friday.

 One theory seems to be supported by linguists and by historical evidence.
 This comes because of the belief of Christians that there is something very good about the day.

-It marks the anniversary of Jesus suffering and dying for our sins.
+It marks the anniversary of Jesus’ suffering and dying for our sins.
 “That terrible Friday has been called Good Friday because it led to the Resurrection of Jesus and his victory over death and sin and the celebration of Resurrection, the very pinnacle of Christian celebrations” (suggested in the Huffington Post).

 A certain George said, “Christians believe that the sins of the whole world were poured out on Christ.
 It’s really a bad Friday, a horrible Friday.
 But when it is seen as leading to the Resurrection, it was indeed a Good Friday.”